Osawatomie, Kansas, located in southwest Miami County on the Marais des Cygnes River, sits amid numerous trees and rolling hills.

 At the John Brown Memorial Park and State Historic Site, situated on the land where the Battle of Osawatomie took place, is the old Adair Cabin, which is a museum today.
 The site is located at 10th and Main Street.

-The History Museum, located at 628 Main Street, commemorates Osawatomie’s history as a railroad center.
-Several other historic buildings and bridges can be seen throughout the town on a Driving Tour of the city.
+The History Museum at 628 Main Street commemorates Osawatomie’s history as a railroad center.
+On a Driving Tour of the city, several other historic buildings and bridges can be seen throughout the town.

 City of Osawatomie